Bangor and Aroostook Railroad: Passenger operations

 Into the 1950s, the Bangor and Aroostook operated an afternoon train, the Aroostook Flyer, on the company's mainline from Bangor (where a connection could be made from the Boston & Maine's Penobscot from Boston), to Brownville, Sherman, Oakfield, Presque Isle, Caribou and concluding in Van Buren (opposite St. Leonard in New Brunswick).
 A morning train making local stops, the Potatoland, ran from Bangor, using the same route, but after Van Buren continued west to St. Francis.

 Service (#9 north/#12 south, and also scheduled to meet the Penobscot) operated from Bangor to Derby, leaving the main route heading west to Greenville, whereupon it joined Canadian Pacific trackage to Megantic, Quebec on Lac Mégantic.
 Greenville served as a transfer point for connecting with east-west Atlantic Limited and other Canadian Pacific Railway service from Montreal to Saint John, New Brunswick, via Sherbrooke, Quebec.
 The company also offered service on an interior branch from Oakfield directly north to Fort Kent, a stop on the route to St. Francis.

 Postwar

 BAR passenger train service ended in 1961.
 Bus service, which began in 1936, continued with buses lettered for Bangor and Aroostook running on Greyhound Lines schedules between Aroostook County and New York City's Port Authority Bus Terminal until 1984.
 The Greenville branch was dismantled from 1962 to 1964.
 Several Aroostook County segments were abandoned when potato traffic disappeared in the 1970s.

+BAR merged with the Punta Alegre Sugar and Railroad Company to form Bangor Punta in 1964.